-According to Professor Armando Salvatore, contextualization in religious studies is of utmost importance.
-He strongly encourages scholars to carefully guard their intellectual autonomy as though it were a sacred artifact.
-“In the times of ancient Christianity and Islam, religious scholars and philosophers were spiritually and intellectually independent”, says Salvatore, professor of global religion and culture at McGill’s School of Religious Studies.
+“In the period of the Axial Age, all the way to the times of ancient Christianity and Islam, religious scholars and philosophers were spiritually and intellectually independent”, says Armando Salvatore, professor of global religion and culture at McGill’s School of Religious Studies.
 “They had an autonomy of conscience that came from their loyalty to the wider world of knowledge.
 This autonomy is still a mandate for scholarship and students – to be able to set one’s own agenda, with criteria of criticism and measuring success, while also having something genuinely individual that motivates the process.”

-“I’m not the only one who sometimes thinks that this part of ancient history resonates with what we are living right now”, he states.
+“I’m not the only one who sometimes thinks that the old Axial Age resonates with what we are living right now”, he states.
 “The global problems we are facing – fighting poverty, climate change, the risk of nuclear war and so on – cannot just be solved through conventional means.
 We have to test them from the perspectives opened up by the teachings of known and lesser-known sages, spiritual masters, and prophets who rebelled against the oppression of close-knit communities and literally created new and open cosmologies, emphasizing freedom of the self, solidarity with the other, and transcendent horizons of righteousness and justice.”